Preparing your road trip and wondering what driving in Portugal is like?

 - At night many roads are not very well lit

 Parking in Portugal

 - Parking in Lisbon and Porto can be a real pain.
-There are only few parking lots and they are very expensive.
-If you can, try to plan to visit Lisbon before or after renting your car to visit the rest of Portugal
+There are only a few parking lots and they are very expensive.
+If you can, try to plan visiting Lisbon before renting or after returning your car to visit the rest of Portugal

-- For small medieval cities, I recommend parking outside of the fortification walls.
+- For small medieval cities, I recommend parking outside the fortification walls.
 There are not many parkings inside and the streets are extremely narrow.
-It is auite stressful
+It is quite stressful

 - When in Lisbon or Porto, I recommend parking in a paid underground carpark and visit using public transportation